catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   | Expiration    | None                                                                                       |
   +---------------+--------------------------------------------------------------------------------------------+

-Now that we have our package created and kept in our secret, we can move on to creating our loadbalancer.
+Now that we have our packaged certificates and key stored and kept in our secret, we can move on to creating our loadbalancer.

 Configuring a TLS terminated Load-balancer
 ===========================================

-With our secret stored on the cloud, there are only a few more steps left.
-Next we will need to create the loadbalancer that will look after our instance and perform our tls termination.
+With our TLS Certificate and Key stored on the cloud, there are only a few more steps left.
+Next we will need to create the loadbalancer that will look after our instance and perform our TLS termination.

 To do so, we use the following command, making use of the environment variable we created before: